jefeish/github-regulator/README.md

  - **There are 3 types of Rules locations**

-    The location your Rules folder determines the scope and control of the Rules.
+    The location of your Rules folder determines the scope and control of the Rules.

     |||
     |---|---|